MysMe/Kiosk/README.md

 - **CloseAllOnStart**: Whether to close all instances of the process on start up.
 By default, this is set to *true*.
 - **LoadTime**: The number of seconds to wait after starting a process before trying to interact with it.
 By default, this is set to *1*.
 - **Configuration**: The name of the configuration to use ([see: *Configurations*](#configurations)).
 By default, this is set to *"Default"*.
+- **Nudges**: How many times to "nudge" the window to prompt it to clear the F11 popup.
+By default this is set to *3*.
 - **KeyTimeMs**: How long to wait between keypresses, in milliseconds.
 By default this is set to *50*.

 ## Configurations